 - 7. Are procedures in place to accompany the infected person to the isolation area, along the isolation route with physical distancing from them? - 8.
 Are staff familiar with this procedure? - 9.
-Have others been advised to maintain a distance of at least 2m from the affected person at all times? (it is intended that this will be dealt with as part of DES online training) - 10.
+Have others been advised to maintain a distance of at least 2m from the affected person at all times? - 10.
 Is there a disposable mask to wear for the affected person while in the common area and when exiting the building?